gsonnenf/chimera-patterns/README.md

 # chimera-patterns

-Chimera patterns is an applied design pattern library for javascript/ECMA6 that contains generic versions of common patterns found or useful to javascript coding.
+Chimera patterns is an applied design pattern library for javascript/ECMA6 that contains generic versions of common patterns found in or useful to javascript coding.

 ## Current Namespace Functionality